iescandon/tailwind-css-101/README.md

 ## Utility Classes: Categories

 Tailwind CSS utility classes are organized into several categories based on their functionality.
-These categories include:
+These categories are:

-- **Layout**: Utility classes for controlling the layout of elements, such as flex, grid, container, float, and clear.
+- **Layout**: Utility classes for creating and managing layout and positioning of elements, such as display, float, and object-fit.
+- **Flexbox & Grid**: Utility classes to use Flexbox or CSS Grid to create and manage layouts, such as flex-direction, flex-wrap, grid-template-columns, and grid-gap.
+- **Spacing**: Utility classes for controlling the spacing of elements, such as padding, margin, and _ + _ (lobotomized owl).
+- **Sizing**: Utility classes for controlling the sizing of elements, such as width, height, max-width, max-height, min-width, and min-height.
 - **Typography**: Utility classes for controlling the typography of elements, such as font-size, font-weight, text-align, text-color, line-height, and text-decoration.
-- **Colors**: Utility classes for controlling the colors of elements, such as bg-color, text-color, border-color, hover-color, and focus-color.
 - **Backgrounds**: Utility classes for controlling the backgrounds of elements, such as bg-color, bg-image, bg-size, and bg-position.
 - **Borders**: Utility classes for controlling the borders of elements, such as border, border-radius, border-color, and border-width.
-- **Spacing**: Utility classes for controlling the spacing of elements, such as padding, margin, space-between, space-around, and space-evenly.
+- **Effects**: Utility classes for adding effects to elements, such as box-shadow and opacity.
-- **Sizing**: Utility classes for controlling the sizing of elements, such as width, height, max-width, max-height, min-width, and min-height.
+- **Filters**: Utility classes for applying various filters to elements, such as blur, brightness, contrast, and grayscale.
+- **Tables**: Utility classes for styling HTML tables, such as setting the table layout, border, and cell padding.
+- **Transitions & Animations**: Utility classes for adding transitions (ex. transition-duration) and ready-made animations (ex. animate-spin).
-- **Effects**: Utility classes for adding effects to elements, such as shadow, opacity, transform, transition, and animation.
+- **Transforms**: Utility classes for applying transforms to elements, such as rotate, scale, and translate.
-- **Interactivity**: Utility classes for controlling the interactivity of elements, such as hover, focus, active, disabled, and cursor.
+- **Interactivity**: Utility classes for adding interactivity to elements, such as cursor, caret-color, and scroll-behavior.
+- **SVG**: Utility classes for styling SVG elements, such as setting the fill or stroke color, opacity, or stroke width.
+- **Accessibility**: Ready-made utility classes for improving accessibility with screen readers.

 [Back to Table of Contents](#table-of-contents)